sinclairzx81/zero/readme.md

 ## overview

-Ever wanted to render interactive 3D graphics in your terminal?
+Ever wanted to render interactive 3D graphics in a terminal window?

-zero-n is a small software 3D renderer written in JavaScript that can turn your nodejs terminal into a interactive 3D scene.
+zero-n is a small software 3D renderer written for nodejs that allows for interactive 3D renderings in the terminal.
 This software attempts to emulate parts of a modern graphics pipeline, going as far to implement programmable vertex and fragment stages.

-zero-n was written as a small weekend project to see what was reasonably possible to implement with JavaScript alone without adversely effecting performance.
-As it turns out, quite a lot.
+zero-n was written as a small weekend project to see what was reasonably possible to implement with JavaScript alone without adversely effecting performance, and to go through the motions of implementing a software GPU reference device from the ground up.

-This project is offered as is for anyone who finds it useful or interesting.
+This project is offered as is for anyone who finds it useful, educational or just or interesting.

 zero includes.
-- support vector and matrix math libraries.
+- common vector and matrix math libraries.
-- programmable vertex and fragment stages with overly optimized vector math support.
+- programmable vertex and fragment stages in javascript.
-- terminal display device (for ascii terminal rendering as default)
+- built in display type for rendering ascii shaded imagary.
+- extension points for rendering to non terminal displays.
 - A fixed memory footprint, and no GC leaks.

 ## building and running the demo